Ga11u/tekna-workshop/kafka/README.md

      http://localhost:8082/consumers/cg1
 ```

-Then, you need to subscrive the consumer to the topic:
+Then, you need to subscribe the consumer to the topic:

 ```sh
 curl -X POST \